gschmutz/stream-processing-workshop/04-twitter-data-ingestion-with-streamsets/README.md

 ![Alt Image Text](./images/streamsets-start-pipeline.png "Schema Registry UI")

 The pipeline should change in the **RUNNING** state and the tweets should start to show up on the kafkacat terminal.
-You can see the that StreamSets also switches into the montioring view, where you can find statistics about the data flow you run (such as number of rows processed, bot successfullly and error as well as throughput).
+You can see the that StreamSets also switches into the monitoring view, where you can find statistics about the data flow you run (such as number of rows processed, bot successfully and error as well as throughput).

 ![Alt Image Text](./images/streamsets-running-pipeline.png "Schema Registry UI") You can drill down to each component, by just selecting one of the components.

 ### Stop the pipeline

 To stop a running pipeline, click on the stop button on the top right.